Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

-Thus, it is natural to rescale $E_i(k)$ and $k$ by $\hat{E}$ and $\hat{k}$, respectively.
-Fig. \ref{fig:Ei_vs_k_KZM} (b) shows that curves of $E_i(k)$ for different $\tau_Q$ admit a universal collapse when using the KZ variables, i.e., plotting $E_i(k)\hat{\xi}^2$ as a function of $k\hat{\xi}$ in terms of the KZ correlation length $\hat{\xi} \propto\tau_Q^ {1/4}$.
-This is in contrast to $E_c(k)$, which does not admit universal collapse, as discussed in \cite{SM}.
+as shown in Fig.~\ref{fig:Ei_vs_k_KZM} for the mean-field values of the critical exponents.
+A universal collapse also emerges for the compressible spectrum $E_c(k)$, under a distinct rescaling, at low temperature where phonon emission from vortex-antivortex annihilation \cite{Kumar2025} dominates over thermal density fluctuations (see \cite{SM} for details).
 In addition, for $k$ exceeding $d_v^{-1}$, the lack of collapse for $E_i(k)$ when rescaled by the KZ variables in the $k^{-3}$ scaling regime is expected as it is governed by an equilibrium quantity, the vortex core radius, that is independent of the quench rate.

-Deviations from the universal collapse can also be expected for fast quenches (e.g., $\tau_Q<10$), for which the KZM breaks down \cite{Zeng23,Xia24} due to the saturation of the defect density shown in \ref{fig:density_and_phase_psi_with_marked_vortices_and_KZ_scaling}(c).
+Deviations from the universal collapse can also be expected for fast quenches (e.g., $\tau_Q \leq 10$), for which the KZM breaks down \cite{Zeng23,Xia24} due to the saturation of the defect density shown in Fig. \ref{fig:density_and_phase_psi_with_marked_vortices_and_KZ_scaling} (c).
 However, such deviations may be taken into account by using the associated correlation length and energy scale, which scale universally with the quench depth rather than the quench time.
-Naturally, other non-universal processes beyond KZM and its extensions, governing the evolution after the formation of the BEC, such as atom losses, vortex-antivortex annihilation and coarsening, are expected to suppress the Kolmogorov scaling and SQT.
+Naturally, other nonuniversal processes beyond KZM and its extensions, governing the evolution after the formation of the BEC, such as atom losses, vortex-antivortex annihilation, and coarsening are expected to suppress the Kolmogorov scaling and SQT.

-{\it Discussion and conclusion.} In summary, we have shown that superfluid formation triggered by a finite-time quench gives rise to SQT.
-To this end, we have established that the incompressible kinetic energy of the emergent nonequilibrium BEC exhibits Kolmogorov scaling with respect to the wavevector.
+{\it Discussion and conclusion---} In summary, we have shown that superfluid formation triggered by a finite-time quench gives rise to SQT.
+To this end, we have established that the incompressible kinetic energy of the emergent nonequilibrium BEC exhibits Kolmogorov scaling with respect to the wave vector.
 Moreover, using the nonequilibrium correlation length predicted by KZM and the associated energy scale, we have shown that the Kolmogorov scaling admits a universal collapse for different values of the quench time.
 Our findings highlight the rich interplay between distinct yet complementary notions of universality: the universal scaling of energy spectra in turbulent flows and the universal defect dynamics across continuous phase transitions.